moaliSafaei/Machine_Learning/README.md

  4. Code Reference: The Jupyter notebook “Nonlinear_Regression.ipynb” contains the implementation.
  5. Three different Kernel are implemented: RBF (Radial Basis Function), Second-order polynomial kernel and Sigmoid kernels
  6. L2-Regularization is applied to the models.
 Moreover, they are implemented in a straightforward manner.
 Therefore, it’s useful to explore them through a basic example.

 ## Example 3: Classification of Perennial Plants Using K-Nearest Neighbors (KNN)

-These examples demonstrate the intersection of theory, data, and practical applications, fostering a deeper understanding of machine learning and its impact on real-world challenges.
-K-Nearest Neighbors (KNN), being non-parametric algorithms, rely on similarity and flexibility.
-This makes them valuable tools in various machine learning scenarios.
+#### Dataset: "Iris.csv"

-The Iris Dataset will be utilized for classifying perennial plants based on their sepal width, sepal length, petal width, and petal length.
+Classifying various plants based on their features such as their sepal width, sepal length, petal width, and petal length is a generic example artificial intelligence which is helpful for the beginners.
+In  Example_3, K-Nearest Neighbors (KNN) is used to illustrate non-parametric algorithms' simplicity as well as their flexibility.
 The K-Nearest Neighbors (KNN) algorithm will be applied, and a confusion matrix will be generated to evaluate model performance.
-The dataset, named “Iris.csv,” belongs to this example.

 ### Key Steps
  1. Normalization: Data normalization will be performed to ensure that all features contribute equally to the distance calculation.
 			Genre and Popularity Prediction for Music Dataset